Parks & Urban Forestry

 Ventura Community Park

-(901 S. Kimball Road) The park features three large sports fields, a 1.4-mile paved trail and a state of the art aquatics facility with two 25-foot water slides, a recreation pool, competition pool and a water playground for children.
-For more information click here.
+(901 S. Kimball Road) The park features three large sports fields, a 1.4-mile paved trail and a beautiful state-of-the-art aquatics facility with two 25-foot water slides, a recreation pool, competition pool and a water playground for children.
+For more information, visit the Ventura Aquatic Center webpage.